Within Our Lifetime: Conflict with the Democratic Party

-WOL has expressed hostility to American president Joe Biden and New York City mayor Eric Adams on account of their pro-Israel stances, and diverges from other pro-Palestinian groups such as Jewish Voice for Peace and Democratic Socialists of America in that they do not wish to work with the Democratic Party.
+WOL expressed hostility to American president Joe Biden and New York City mayor Eric Adams on account of their pro-Israel stances, and the group diverges from other pro-Palestinian groups such as Jewish Voice for Peace and Democratic Socialists of America in that they do not wish to work with the Democratic Party.

-On 28 March 2024, WOL and other groups organized protests outside a Democratic Party fundraiser for President Joe Biden at Radio City Hall.
+On March 28, 2024, WOL and other groups organized protests outside a Democratic Party fundraiser for President Joe Biden at Radio City Music Hall.
 Biden was joined by former presidents Barack Obama and Bill Clinton at the event.
-Later that evening, after the fundraiser ended, WOL continued protests outside the InterContinental New York Barclay Hotel where Biden was staying overnight.
+Later that evening, after the fundraiser ended, WOL continued protests outside the InterContinental New York Barclay Hotel, where Biden was staying overnight.

-On 22 June 2024, WOL held a protest against a joint rally held by legislators Jamaal Bowman, Alexandria Ocasio-Cortez, and Bernie Sanders.
-WOL said the legislators should refuse to endorse Biden as the Democrat candidate in the 2024 presidential election and stop equating anti-Zionism with antisemitism.
+On June 22, 2024, WOL held a protest against a joint rally held by legislators Jamaal Bowman, Alexandria Ocasio-Cortez, and Bernie Sanders.
+WOL said the legislators should refuse to endorse Biden as the Democratic candidate in the 2024 presidential election and stop equating anti-Zionism with antisemitism.
 Bowman and Ocasio-Cortez had previously condemned the WOL protest at the Nova Festival massacre exhibition as antisemitic.

 Campus occupation at Columbia University

-On 17 April 2024, WOL protestors arrived outside of Columbia University to support the campus occupation by pro-Palestinian student demonstrators demanding the university cut all financial ties with Israel.
+On April 17, 2024, WOL protestors arrived outside of Columbia University to support the campus occupation by pro-Palestinian student demonstrators, demanding the university cut all financial ties with Israel.
 WOL organized protests around the campus perimeter in support of the encampment, clashing with the NYPD.
-Protestors were ultimately suppressed by the NYPD, which raided campus on 30 April.
+Protestors were ultimately suppressed by the NYPD, which raided campus on April 30.

 Response by the New York City Police Department

 WOL has routinely clashed with the NYPD, and accuses them of intensifying repression on pro-Palestinian demonstrations.
-The NYPD has deployed its Strategic Response Group and flown helicopters and drones at WOL protests since the start of the Gaza war on 7 October 2023 and banned their use of megaphones and air horns entirely.
+The NYPD has deployed its Strategic Response Group and flown helicopters and drones at WOL protests since the start of the Gaza war on October 7, 2023 and banned the group's use of megaphones and air horns entirely.
 Local publication Hell Gate has referred to this as an "escalating crackdown on pro-Palestine protests".
-During a protest on 10 November 2023, WOL protestors clashed with the NYPD after vandalizing the New York Times building, tearing down American flags, and attempting to force their way into Grand Central Terminal.
+During a protest on November 10, 2023, WOL protestors clashed with the NYPD after vandalizing the New York Times building, tearing down American flags, and attempting to force their way into Grand Central Terminal.

-After a WOL Nakba Day protest on 18 May 2024, videos circulated showing some demonstrators being pushed to the ground and struck repeatedly by officers.
-Mayor Adams defended criticism of the NYPD's response, praising it and calling WOL protestors an "unruly group of people".
+After a WOL Nakba Day protest on May 18, 2024, videos circulated showing some demonstrators being pushed to the ground and struck repeatedly by officers.
+Mayor Adams defended the NYPD's response, praising it and calling WOL protestors an "unruly group of people".
 Kaz Daughtry, the NYPD Deputy Commissioner of Operations, argued that the demonstration was not peaceful and that protestors spit on and threw water at officers, lit "incendiary devices", and rode on the roof of an MTA bus.